smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 <function name="OnNetworkConfiguration" messagetype="notification">
   <description>
-    Notification to be sent to mobile application letting it know about agreed network configuration and allow sending of JoinNetwork if needed or prepare to connect
+    Notification to be sent to mobile application letting it know about agreed network configuration and allow sending of JoinNetwork if needed or prepare to connect.
   </description>
   <param name="configuration" type="NetworkConfiguration" mandatory="true">
     <description>Specifies the service which has been updated.</description>